 And I can fix this, easily – as soccer is the easiest sport in the world to understand.
 Indeed, Because of this seemingly inexplicable lack of understanding – last season I put together a little “Soccer for Parents” handbook to make it a little easier to understand and digest.

 Making better soccer parents is actually my #2 Bolded headline at the beginning of the season.
-As a coach’s kid and long time sports practitioner, nothing is more embarrassing and sad than the sports mom that doesn’t have a clue as to what her kids have been doing the last 9 years.
+I grew up a coach’s kid and I’m a long time sports practitioner, nothing is more embarrassing and sad than the sports mom that doesn’t have a clue as to what her kids have been doing the last 9 years.

 Don’t be that mom that just stands and claps and yells and then whispers to the person on her left, “what just happened?”

-Don’t be that dad that says, “back in junior high I played a season of football and here’s what I think they should do.”
+Don’t be that dad that says, “back in junior high I played soccer for a week in PE…here’s what I think they should do.”

 So here goes…I’ve added a bit to my preseason handout and with the Women’s World Cup and Champion’s League Final just around the corner thought I’d share and in our own way, bring ‘Merica back up to speed.

 Concept #1 – soccer really is one of the easiest sports in the world to understand.
 As of the completion of today’s article you can no longer say, “I just don’t understand soccer.”

 The rules go like this: